gavento/l-model/README.md

 Some large data-files can be found at the KAM computer `kamenolom` in `/aux/gavento/lshape-data/`.

-*By Tomáš Gavenčiak (gavento@kam.mff.cuni.cz), 2012.*
+*By Tomáš Gavenčiak (gavento@kam.mff.cuni.cz), 2012.
+Please let me know if you find out anything interesting using this tool.*

 ## Installation

-Clone this repo using `git clone https://github.com/gavento/l-shape.git`.
+Clone this repo using `git clone https://github.com/gavento/l-model.git`.

 You need the Protocol buffer compiler and libraries (packages `protobuf-compiler` and `libprotobuf-dev` in Debian).